EIIis/audio-recog/README.md

 * Homepage needs to be reworked to beautify it a tad bit
 * Large audio files are ***NOT*** supported.
 Will fail to do anything

 * Any other problems?
-Feel to do a pull request and/or email me at ellisalcantara@gmail.com
+Feel to do issue an issue and/or email me at ellisalcantara@gmail.com